Bangladesh Public Announcement

 Issued by US Department of State

-This Public Announcement is being issued to alert U.S. citizens to recent events related to the security situation in Bangladesh.
+This Public Announcement is being issued to alert U.S. citizens to the potential for escalating civil unrest in Bangladesh.
 Those residing in or traveling to Bangladesh are urged to use extra care and precaution while in the country.
-This Public Announcement expires on March 21, 2006.
+This Public Announcement expires on November 22, 2004.

 U.S. citizens planning to travel to Bangladesh should consult the Department of State's Consular Information Sheet for Bangladesh and the most recent Worldwide Caution Public Announcement, which are available via the Internet at http://travel.state.gov.
-American citizens may obtain up-to-date information on security conditions by calling 1-888-407-4747 toll-free in the United States and (202) 501-4444 from overseas.
+American citizens may obtain up-to-date information on security conditions by calling 1-888-407-4747 toll-free in the United States, and (317) 472-2328 from overseas.

-U.S. citizens visiting or resident in Bangladesh are encouraged to register with the U.S. Embassy, where they may obtain updated information on travel and security within Bangladesh.
+U.S. citizens visiting or resident in Bangladesh are encouraged to register with the U.S. embassy, where they may obtain updated information on travel and security within Bangladesh.
 Security updates are e-mailed to all registered Americans with an e-mail address.
-American citizens may complete a registration form on-line at https://travelregistration.state.gov/ibrs/.
-During normal business hours American citizens may call the U.S. Embassy in Dhaka at (880-2) 882-3805; for after-hours emergencies call (880-2)-885-5500, dial "0" and ask for the duty officer.
+American citizens may complete a registration form on-line at http://travelregistration.state.gov.
+During normal business hours American citizens may call the U.S. embassy in Dhaka at (880-2) 882-3805; for after-hours emergencies call (880-2)-885-5500, dial "0" and ask for the duty officer.
 The fax number of the consular section is (880-2) 882-4449.
 The U.S. Embassy is located in the diplomatic enclave north of downtown Dhaka, at Madani Avenue, Baridhara, Dhaka 1212.
-The Embassy's workweek is Sunday through Thursday, 8:00 am to 4:30 pm.
-The American Citizens Services (ACS) unit is open from 1:00 pm to 4pm, Sunday through Thursday, except for American and most local holidays.
+The embassy's workweek is Sunday through Thursday 8:00 am to 4:30 pm.
+The American citizens services (ACS) unit is open from 1:00 pm to 4 pm, Sunday through Thursday except for American and most local holidays.